josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_compliance_as_opacity.md

 ## 🏮 Footer

-*Compliance as Opacity* is a living node of the Polaris Protocol.
+*⚖️ Compliance as Opacity* is a living node of the Polaris Protocol.
 It maps how secrecy dressed as “compliance” breeds gaslighting and systemic harm — and names governance levers sharp enough to cut through it.

 > 📡 Cross-references: